cloudd901/Clipboard-Cycler/README.md

 When using the Paste lines, you can send special keys by using brackets { }.
  - Example: To use a Paste key as an Enter key, use {Enter}.
+ - Other keys can be chained together such as calling {F5} from F6.
+ - You can use multiple keys within a single textbox.

+</br></br>
+<b>Known Issues</b>
+</br></br>

+Depending on where you launch the Clipboard Cycler, you may get an 'Open File Security Warning'.
+If so, the application will not automatically reopen when switching Window types.